gstelang/job-worker-service/docs/design.md

 * After a job completes or is terminated, the associated cgroup will be cleaned up to reclaim resources and prevent system clutter.

 # Out of scope
 * State of job will not persist after restarts i.e no persistent storage such as log files or local sqllite database.
+    Other than easing load on the server, persistent storage would have several benefits including:
+    1. Allowing new clients to request past logs without needing a ring buffer if there's a high volume of log generation by a particular job.
+    2. Implement a mechanism to replay logs from a specific point, enabling clients to catch up on missed entries.

 # Non-functional requirements
 * Security: Should pass vulncheck